Advantages of online marketplaces: Why they’re the new favorite retailer

 The key differences between online sales channels

-To understand better the differences between marketplaces, e-commerce stores, and virtual stores, here’s a quick comparison.
-Each platform has unique advantages and challenges based on ownership, traffic potential, customer data access, setup costs, and the level of immersion they provide.
-Understanding these differences can help you select the right platform based on your goals, resources, and target audience.
-The table below summarizes the key differences:
+To better understand the differences between marketplaces, e-commerce stores, and virtual stores, here’s a quick comparison.
+Each platform has unique advantages and challenges based on ownership, traffic potential, customer data access, setup costs, and the level of immersion it provides.

 Ownership Third-party Individual business Individual business